the-turing-way/the-turing-way/book/website/project-design/code-styling/code-styling-guidelines.md

 ## Variable Naming

-In maths projects at school,  variables are often unimaginatively named "x","y", and "z".
+In maths projects at school,  variables are often unimaginatively named "x", "y", and "z".
 This brevity is probably because teachers (understandably) do not want to repeatedly write long variable names on the board.
-In coding however, you have the freedom to name your variables anything you like.
+In coding, however, you have the freedom to name your variables anything you like.
 This can be useful for representing the flow of your script.

 Be creative!